TUB-Control/PaPI/CHANGENLOG.md

  * [plugin]: Added a new visual plugin: ProgressBar
  * [plugin]: Minor changes in LCDDisplay and Slider
  * [plugin]: Added a new pcp plugin: Radiobutton
- * [major-change] Switched from PySide to PyQt and upgraded to use Qt5 (also switched to develop branch of pyqtgraph)

 v.1.0
 ---